Peru's national dish, ceviche, and lomo saltado (beef stir fry), were the dishes Kel and I learned to make during our cooking class in Cusco.

 Our cooking class in Cusco, Peru, with chef Carlos in the courtyard of Palacio del Inka, was a highlight of the day and vacation.

-I discovered this great experience through the hotel's website, one of many culinary and beverage offerings available to guests.
+I discovered this great experience through the hotel's website, one of many Peruvian food and beverage offerings available to guests.

 Additional Peruvian cooking classes include: